binomial14/binomial14.github.io/_pages/cv.md

 * Intern Machine Learning Engineer, May.
 2020 ~ present
   * Dragoncloud.ai
   * Building an chatbot for practicing English and an AI classroom system.
+  * Familiar with AWS tools such as AWS transcribe, AWS translate
   * Supervisor: [Albert Ng](https://www.linkedin.com/in/albert-ng-3b683a29/)